PowerAngelXD/EytionProgrammingLanguage/doc/en-us.md

-# Eytion Chinese development document
+# Eytion English development document
 ---
 ## 1，directory structure
 The directory structure of eytion is not particularly complex.
 Take the current version as an example, its entire directory structure is like this